Due to the growing concerns around COVID-19 (Coronavirus), we have cancelled the Fair Pay Global Forum 2020 on March 11, 2020.

 Sari Einy Brody, Head of Global Equality, Diversity & Inclusion, Ingka Group

-Hanna Birna Kristjansdottir, Chair of the Board, Women Political Leaders
+Hanna Birna Kristjansdottir, Senior Advisor on women´s leadership with UN Women in NYC; Chair of the Reykjavík Global Forum, Women Leaders

 Libby Lyons, Director, Workplace Gender Equality Agency Australia